50 Interesting Sex Facts You Probably Didn’t Know

 1 in 6 women have never had an orgasm

-About 15 percent of women report having never experienced an orgasm—if that’s you, rest assured you’re not “broken” and there is hope.
+About 15% of women report having never experienced an orgasm—if that’s you, rest assured there’s nothing wrong with you.
+And there is hope!
 “I get many clients in my office, especially women, that fear there is something dysfunctional about their bodies if they have never had an orgasm,” Coats says.
-Focusing on the “rule” that one must be orgasmic to enjoy sex distracts from the actual pleasure that they can get from a healthy sex life, she says.
-If you want to become orgasmic, she recommends reading Because It Feels Good by Debby Herbenick, but know that an orgasm it is not a requirement in order to enjoy your sexuality.
+Focusing on the “rule” that one must orgasm to enjoy sex distracts from the actual pleasure that they can get from a healthy sex life, she says.
+If you want to become orgasmic, she recommends reading Because It Feels Good by Debby Herbenick—but know that an orgasm it is not a requirement in order to enjoy your sexuality.

 The most effective sex toy is…your voice

-Everyone experiences sexual problems sometimes and a trained sex therapist can help you identify the underlying issues and work them out, Coats says.
-A big red flag for many people is anxiety.
+Everyone experiences sexual problems sometimes, and a trained sex therapist can help you identify the underlying issues and work them out, Coats says.
+A big obstacle for many people is anxiety.
 “When an individual feels anxious about their body or performance ability, they are in a place of criticism and panic as opposed to experiencing the pleasure,” she explains.
 “Anxiety is usually present when someone experiences a variety of issues such as premature ejaculation, desire issues, erectile dysfunction, body image issues, etc.”

 The pullout method really doesn’t work

 Although the “withdrawal” or “pullout” method is better than totally unprotected sexual intercourse, it’s not great at preventing pregnancy, says Zvi Zuckerman, MD, a doctor and certified sex therapist at Between Us Clinic.
-“The problem is it requires the man to have a high level of control over his ejaculation and also a great deal of responsibility to pull out in time,” he explains.
+“The problem is it requires the man to have a high level of control over his ejaculation, and also a great deal of responsibility to pull out in time,” he explains.
 “If the ejaculatory spasms have already begun, a few drops of semen in the vagina are sufficient to cause pregnancy, even if withdrawal is quick.
 Every drop of semen contains a large quantity of sperm.
 Sometimes the man won’t even feel the first drops ejaculated.”
-Between 10 and 18 percent of women using this method will get pregnant within a year.
-Find out the signs you’re using the wrong birth control method.
+Between 10 and 18% of women using this method will get pregnant within a year.

 You can break a penis

-Getting a penile fracture is a real thing that can and does happen, says.
-It’s relatively rare but it’s worth talking about as there are things you can do to protect against this injury.
-“The highest risk of fractures to the penis occurs when the couple changes position while the erect penis is still inside the vagina,” he explains.
+Getting a penile fracture is a real risk.
+It’s relatively rare, but it’s worth talking about with sexual partners as there are things you can do to protect against this injury.
+“The highest risk of fractures to the penis occurs when the couple changes position while the erect penis is still inside the vagina,” Zuckerman explains.
 “If you are interested in changing position I advise you to fully withdraw the penis from the vagina first.”
-Extremely aggressive pumping can also sometimes lead to a penis fracture, so take it easy there, cowboy, he adds.
+Extremely aggressive pumping can also sometimes lead to a penis fracture, he adds.

 Sexting can improve your relationship

-Sending steamy messages and pictures to your significant other increases not only your sexual satisfaction but also your overall happiness in your relationship, says Emily Stasko, MS, MPH, lead author of a study on the impacts of sexting on relationships.
+Sending steamy messages to your significant other increases not only your sexual satisfaction but also your overall happiness in your relationship, says Emily Stasko, MS, MPH, lead author of a study on the impacts of sexting on relationships.
 “We found a robust relationship between sexting and sexual and relationship satisfaction,” Stasko said.
-However, for people who identified in the study as single sexting seemed to decrease their sexual satisfaction, indicating that it might be harmful in establishing a happy relationship but helpful in maintaining one.
+However, for people who identified as single in the study, sexting seemed to decrease their sexual satisfaction—so it might be harmful in establishing a happy relationship, but helpful in maintaining one.